machaddr/surfscape/README.md

 This will ensure Tor starts automatically when you log in to your Windows account.

-After these steps you can enable or disable Tor bia Browser Settings.
+After these steps you can enable or disable Tor via Browser Settings.

 ## License
 This library is free software; you can redistribute it and/or modify it under